rbak/deep-q-learning-project/README.md

 The agent uses Deep Q-Learning with experiance replay and fixed q-targets.
 It is implemented in python3 using PyTorch, and uses a two hidden layers.

 ## Installation Requirements
   1. Create a python 3.6 virtual environment.
-I used Anaconda for this.
+I used Anaconda for this. (`conda create -n yourenvname python=3.6`)
-  2. After activating the environment, pip install the requirements file.
+  2. After activating the environment, pip install the requirements file. (`pip install -r requirements.txt`)

 ## Running
-The main.py file can be run with any of the following flags.
+Run main.py from the repo directory.
+The main.py file can be run with any of the following flags. e.g. `python main.py --test`

 * `--examine`: Prints information on the learning environment.
 * `--random`: Runs an agent that takes random actions.